 - address financial and economic issues

 - resolve parenting issues

 - address alcohol and other drug addiction.

-The role of the counsellor in working with a couple is to help both partners to become more self-aware of their thoughts, feelings and behaviours and develop their communication skills so they can better express their needs, whatever they be, in a mutually respectful way.
+The role of the counsellor in relationship counselling is to work with the couple to help both partners become more self-aware of their thoughts, feelings and behaviours and develop their communication skills so they can better express their needs, whatever they be, in a mutually respectful way.
 During the counselling process, the counsellor acts as the advocate for the relationship, not the individuals, aiming to maintain a non-biased position for the benefit of the relationship.

 Children keep parents in each-other’s lives in one way or another, because children need both parents.
 Whether the parents choose to remain in an intimate relationship, like in a marriage, or whether they choose a ‘business-like’ relationship like that of couples who choose to separate or divorce, either way, parents who share custody of children need to learn ways of relating to one another and communicating effectively, for the benefit and well-being of their children.